AnacondaRecipes/repodata-hotfixes/README.md

 * changes to features or track_features (removal, addition, change to different names)
 * addition or removal of dependencies
 * addition or removal of constraints

+## Testing hotfixes:

+There's a script that downloads the current repodata and runs your instructions against it.
+It then shows you a diff.
+Example usage of this script:

+python test-hotfix.py r --subdir=linux-64

+You should run this before merging any PRs so that you understand the effects your change may have (or not have, if you have bugs).